 Food photography for an independent restaurant in East Dulwich.

-‘Democracy by Design’ In association with Central Saint Martins, University of the Arts of London, and the Houses of Parliament, I was given a brief to create an A1 screen printed piece which would, and has been hung up to show in public at the Houses of Parliament, it had to be a suitable image, which was not controversial but had to relate to the working class background.
+‘Democracy by Design’ In association with Central Saint Martins, University of the Arts of London, and the Houses of Parliament, given a brief to create an A1 screen printed piece, which was displayed and hung in public entrance at the Houses of Parliament.
+The piece had to be a suitable image, which was not controversial but had to relate to the topics of working class.
 Hand printed roughs and ideas, and made the final piece which was exhibited in the entrance of the Houses of Parliament

 Resulting from Animating Art History, I have now joined the Courtauld Youth Council, in which it helps assist with the youth department, public programmes, also running public events and some school workshops.
 I will be advising the Courtauld gallery’s on its youth engagement, getting this generations youth into art and coming up with new ideas for them to visit the gallery.